algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/technical_specification/technical_specification.md

 ### 3.5.
 Caching & Offline Support

-This section outlines the current caching mechanisms available in the application and how the system handles offline scenarios, especially given Bubble.io’s cloud-based, web-first environment.

 #### 3.5.1.
 Caching Strategy

 Bubble.io does not offer native server-side caching on the free tier, but it does support **client-side caching** via the browser and **custom states** for session-local data persistence.